diethardsteiner/diethardsteiner.github.io/_posts/2017-03-20-Mondrian-Multivalued-Dimension-Attribute.md

 - Student Bob attended the Maths course and scored a 7 (grade).
 He also attended the Physics course and scored a 3 (grade).
 Bob's hobbies are Gaming and Reading.
 - Student Lilian attended the Maths course and scored a 8 (grade).
 Her hobbies are Gaming, Jogging and Writing.

-While I had some ideas only a talk with **Nelson Sousa** led to a viable solution: He suggested creating two seperate fact tables, one which stores the grades per student per course (naturally you would have a date as well, but we ignore it for simplicity sake).
+While I had some ideas only a talk with **Nelson Sousa** led to a viable solution: He suggested creating two separate fact tables, one which stores the grades per student per course (naturally you would have a date as well, but we ignore it for simplicity sake).
 And another fact table which just stores the student and hobbies relationship.
-The latter one does not necessary have to have a measure in the fact table itself, however, I added one for completeness sake.
+The latter one does not necessarily have to have a measure in the fact table itself, however, I added one for completeness sake (a constant of value `1`).
 And finally there is a student dimension serving as the link between the two fact tables:

 `multivalued.dim_student`: